 - Ritalin contains methylphenidate, while Adderall contains a mix of amphetamine and dextroamphetamine.

-By contrast, people without ADHD who use prescription drugs to get high often prefer Adderall, the amphetamine-based drug, since it stimulates both neurological and physiological systems to provide a whole-body boost.
+By contrast, people without ADHD who use prescription drugs to get high often use Adderall, the amphetamine-based drug, since it stimulates both neurological and physiological systems to provide a whole-body boost.

 For example, one of the biggest complaints medical users have about Ritalin is unwanted weight gain.
 Ritalin tends to act as an appetite suppressant for a while, but once patients develop a tolerance, they can actually end up experiencing ‘rebound’ symptoms often characterized by overeating.